ar563/WorldSuperpowers-backend/README.md

+# WorldSuperpowers

+This is backend code of geopolitical game WorldSuperpowers.
+Take part in the creation of a powerful geopolitical empire.
+Trade, fight, work, vote and play.

 ### Installation
 1. customize content inside private folder, sendMail and transporter in utils folder and ecosystem.config.js in main folder (pm2 configuration)
 2. you should have postgresql installed and started